AlexMachin1997/Shopping-List-Assistant-With-Expo/README.md

 - [ ] Add background location tracking via the expo modules (THIS MAY OR MAY NOT HAPPEN, it seems overkill for now but would be nice.)
 - [x] Integrate TanStack/react-query for handling some of the asynchronous actions e.f. fetching profiles, updating shopping lists etc
 - [x] Integrate with expo-router v1 to get all the lovely benefits of file based routing and later type safe routing.
+- [ ] Integrate Typescript for a better development experience
+- [ ] Prepare the project for Expo EAS, setup permissions add any additional configuration etc

 # Project Information